 BJP functionary shot dead in UP's Baghpat

+Chief Minister Yogi Adityanath condoled Khokhar’s death and directed officials to initiate action against the guilty within 24 hours.
+"Sanjay Khokhar (52), a resident of Tilwara area of the district was going towards his tubewell in the morning when he was shot at by some criminals.
+He died on the spot," Superintendent of Police Ajay Kumar Singh said.

+"A police team rushed to the spot upon getting the news.
+So far, no complaint has been registered.
+Prima facie it (reason behind the killing) seems to be enmity.
+Khokar was hit by bullets on the head and in the chest.
+Police teams have been formed to crack the case," Singh said.
+Khokhar was the district president of the BJP for three years and was removed from the post before the 2019 Lok Sabha elections.

-The body has been sent for post-mortem and a Fist Information Report (FIR) has been registered at the local Chhaprauli police station, according to officials.
-Further details were awaited, the police said.
+The body has been sent for post-mortem and a Fist Information Report (FIR) has been registered at the local Chhaprauli Police Station, according to officials..

 - READ MORE ON: